material-components/material-components-web-react/packages/fab/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the root element. mini | n/a | Enables the mini variant. icon | Element | The icon. textLabel | String | The label, which makes the FAB extended.
+className | String | Classes to be applied to the root element. exited | Boolean | When true animates the FAB out of view.
+When this false, the FAB will return to view. mini | Boolean |  Enables the mini variant. icon | Element | The icon. textLabel | String | The label, which makes the FAB extended.